IrfanAlvi01/ChineseRestaurant/README.md

-# MyRead Lib
+# Vanilla Chinese Restaurant

 ## Description
-    This repository contain code for my myread assignments of coursera course.
+    This repository contain code for my restaurant assignments of coursera course.
     This repos consist of all source code including front-end (CSS3) and back-end (which based on vanilla Javascript).